 Try our crispy Pan-Fried Mahi Mahi with Pink Dipping Sauce caught fresh this morning in Islamorada, Florida.
 Each fillet has a perfectly crispy crust with the mild, sweet flavor of mahi.
 Enjoy this flavorful dish for a true taste of the Florida Keys!

-Mahi Mahi, also called dorado or dolphin (but not that cute kind of mammal), is a firm and lean, pink-fleshed fish that comes from the warm Florida Gulf of Mexico.
+Mahi is a firm and lean, pink-fleshed fish that comes from the warm Gulf of Mexico, now called The Gulf of America.
 You can cook mahi in ways, such as grilling, broiling, frying, or sauteing.

 Today I'm breading the fish in seasoned almond flour and then pan frying it in a little oil.
 The earthy flavor of almond flour is great with fish.
 You can also use your favorite breadcrumbs or light and crunchy panko.